 Each validated competency submission is reviewed by two assessors assigned by the regulator.
-An assessor’s role is to examine the examples provided for each key competency and determine the competence level that has been demonstrated.
+An assessor’s role is to examine the examples provided and determine the competence level that has been demonstrated.
 Applicants must have met the required average competence level for each category to be granted registration.

 The online assessment process proceeds as follows:

 - Assessors will be notified by email once the application is ready for review, and will login to the competency assessment system.

 - The Assessor will examine the candidate’s education and employment history.
 No input is required from the Assessor in these sections, but they provide the Assessor with the opportunity to review chronological summaries of the applicant’s education and experience.
 The employment history section also provides Assessors with an opportunity to look for a progression of responsibility in the applicant’s experience.

 - The Assessor will then review the candidate’s competency self-assessment and determine for each key competency/work experience competency whether the example provided represents sufficient evidence that the competency has been demonstrated at the required level.
 While reviewing each example, Assessors will note the competence levels claimed by the applicant and validator.
 Based on the breadth, depth, and quality of the example provided, assessors will grade an applicant’s competency self-assessment by rating the examples provided on the six point (0-5) Engineering or Geoscience rating scale.
 Assessors also have the option of providing a comment for each competency.
 These comments are confidential and are not viewable to the applicant or validators.